 Think about staying married for money or living in your parents home with THEIR rules, for instance.
 And when it comes to career, simply knowing you do not have to stay in some awful job with some awful boss just for the money … ah, now that’s real freedom.

 Not that I’m saying everyone can do this right out of the gate upon graduation.
 But strengthening your relationship with money, in whatever form that might take, is a terrific goal for anyone — at any stage of your life.

 I’m also not suggesting that putting money over everything else is the way to go.
 Kindness and remembering to put oneself in another person’s shoes can never be far behind — and often gets you further in the end as you build up good will and good relationships along the way.

 But recognizing you deserve to have money can go a long way toward getting you to a place where you call more of the shots.
 So can learning to grow your money for yourself.
 And that can buy you a whole lot of freedom to choose what you want to do with your own life and career!

-Where your relationship with money really matters
+Why relationship with money matters

 There are times where the emotions you have about money can actually color the way you react to things — and people.
 It can even influence the types of jobs you get, which in turn influences the amount of money you have.

 And those feelings can show to others, including interviewers, bosses, co-workers, friends, family, etc. They can also mean the difference between believing you deserve to have good things, including money, flow into your life.
 Otherwise, you may see money and life as a constant struggle.